Johnson-a-hash/Investigating-Guest-Stars-in-The-Office/README.md

 will use the following dataset: datasets/office_episodes.csv, which was downloaded from Kaggle https://www.kaggle.com/nehaprabhavalkar/the-office-dataset?select=the_office_series.csv

-This project forms part of the cirrculum of Data Insight's Data Science Program on Data Camp
+This project forms part of thcurriculumum of Data Insight's Data Science Program on Data Camp

-Project task
+Project task:
 1. Create a matplotlib scatter plot of the data that contains the following attributes:

 Each episode's episode number plotted along the x-axis